tardate/LittleArduinoProjects/Kraft/ForceZ/HMASVampire/README.md

 ## Notes

-As we are coming up to the 80th anniversary of the sinking of HMS Prince of Wales Force Z, I've been looking at the I noticed that Tamiya have a representation of all the vessels in their 1:700 waterline series.
+As we are coming up to the 80th anniversary of the sinking of HMS Prince of Wales and HMS Repulse, I noticed that Tamiya have a representation of all the vessels in their 1:700 waterline series.

 Will I make them all?
 Perhaps!
 For now, I've started with the Australian destroyer [HMAS Vampire](https://en.wikipedia.org/wiki/HMAS_Vampire_(D68)).

 ### Force Z

-[Force Z](https://en.wikipedia.org/wiki/Force_Z) sailed from Singapore at 1710 on 8 December after receiving word of a Japanese convoy bound for Malaya.
+[Force Z](https://en.wikipedia.org/wiki/Force_Z) sailed from Singapore at 1710 on 8 December 1941 after receiving word of a Japanese convoy bound for Malaya.
 It consisted of
 the battleship [HMS Prince of Wales](https://en.wikipedia.org/wiki/HMS_Prince_of_Wales_(53), battlecruiser [HMS Repulse](https://en.wikipedia.org/wiki/HMS_Repulse_(1916)),